How Do I Stop My Dog From Destroying My Grass?

 How to Stop Your Dog From Ruining Your Grass

-To stop your dog from ruining your grass, the methods we discussed above will only help if your dog’s digging is due to boredom or excess energy.
+To stop your dog from ruining your grass, the methods in this article below will only help if your dog’s digging is due to boredom or excess energy.
 For other dogs, however, they will not be effective because many dogs are digging to relieve stress from separation anxiety.

 Many of the most active diggers you’ll find are doing so because they become very anxious when their owners are away.
 The constant digging while you are gone keeps them occupied and busy, which helps to relieve the stress of worrying about where you are and when you’ll come back.

 Your dog experiences separation anxiety when you are away because they are worried about your safety.
 They are stressed because they feel that they are the only one who can protect you, and they are not able to do their job when you are not around.